opencadc/opencadc.github.io/storage-inventory/ops/README.md

             - `org.opencadc.critwall.buckets`:
                 - See the description of [buckets](#term-bucket).
 Critwall operates on _URI_ buckets.
                 - As with tantar, you can run one or more instances of critwall, specifying a single bucket or a range of buckets for each instance.
-    - See the [opencadc Storage Inventory critwall](https://github.com/opencadc/storage-inventory/tree/master/critwall) documentation for more configuration details.

 1. <a id='configuration-ratik'>**ratik**</a> - Metadata validation

     - Required for: Storage site and Global site
     - Container image: Use the latest `storage-inventory/ratik` image from [`images.opencadc.org`](#resource-repository)
+    - See the [opencadc Storage Inventory ratik](https://github.com/opencadc/storage-inventory/tree/master/ratik) documentation for details.
     - Configuration notes:
         - `ratik.properties`
             - `org.opencadc.ratik.queryService`: